Fall 2018 Course Offerings

-Continuation of 1101.
 Development of reading, listening, speaking, and writing skills.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 1101.

-Continuation of 2201.
 Practice and development of language skills at the intermediate-advanced level.
 Intensive work in spoken Arabic with emphasis on vocabulary acquisition, reading comprehension, and writing skills.
 Advanced grammar, modern Arabic word formation, verb aspect usage, and structure of complex sentences.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 2201.
+Prerequisite: 1102.

-Continuation of 3101.
 Further development of listening, reading, speaking, and writing skills in the Arabic language.
 Emphasis on grammar and literary techniques.
 Offered on a graded basis only.
 No credit for students who have earned credit for a more advanced Arabic language course.
-Prerequisite: 3101.
+Prerequisite: 2202.

 ARA 3201.
 Media Arabic.
 HAMAD (MWF 10:10-11:00) - INT